peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 ### Let’s write some code!

-I wanted to see if this was possible so I began by experimenting with some JavaScript that tries to detect which hand is being used by watching how the user touches the screen.
-What I found was that a simple swipe gesture can reveal which hand is being used by observing the start and end position of the thumb.
-You can find the code on GitHub.
-I call it [digits.js](https://github.com/peterhry/digits.js).
+First I wanted to see if it was even possible to detect how a user is holding their device, so I started playing with some JavaScript.
+What I found was that a swipe gesture can reveal which thumb is touching the screen by observing the start and end position of the swipe.
+You can [find the code on GitHub](https://github.com/peterhry/digits.js).
+The script is fairly accurate when the device is held in one hand but gets confused during two-handed use.

 ### Is it worth it?